RV Volunteer: Maintenance and Visitor Services

 The Northern New Mexico NWR Complex strives to maintain a Queer/LGBTQA+ and BIPOC-friendly space and work environment.
 Working and living at this station requires the ability to work with, take direction from, and live near people of all ages, backgrounds, and personality types.
 Positive outlooks and flexibility are key to success at this refuge complex.
 We welcome RV volunteers of all backgrounds to apply!

-The Maintenance and Visitor Services Volunteer Position requires that you work 24 hours per week (typically three 8-hour days) for the agreed upon volunteer duration.
-Your lunch break will be one hour off duty near the midpoint of the day.
-Duties will vary throughout the year, but common duties may include; maintaining facilities (visitor center, tour loop, parking areas and vault toilets, trails and maintenance shop/yard), landscaping, staffing the visitor center, outreach and education, assisting with wildlife surveys (waterfowl, elk, etc), assisting with farming and water delivery, and assisting the other refuges within in the complex (Maxwell and Rio Mora NWRs).
+The Maintenance and Visitor Services Volunteer Position requires that each individual work 24 hours per week (typically three 8-hour days) for a minimum of 3 months.
+The refuge has maintenance, biology, and visitor services needs.
+Duties will depend on each volunteer's experience and interest, but common duties may include; maintaining facilities (visitor center, tour loop, parking areas and vault toilets, trails and maintenance shop/yard), assisting farming program (if volunteer has heavy equipment certification they can assist with mowing and planting pivots), landscaping, staffing the visitor center, outreach and education, assisting with wildlife surveys (waterfowl, elk, etc), assisting with water delivery, and assisting the other refuges within in the Complex.

 Please list at least two volunteer or professional work references on your application.